glurp/femtows/README.md

 ## Presentation

 The tiny web server ...
+230 Lines of code.

-Made to be embedded in any ruby application, test/debug/adminview/...
+Build to be embedded in any ruby application, test/debug/admin-debug-access/...

 ## Install